Hyundai Santa Fe review - Reliability and safety

 Ultimate models add rear-cross traffic alert and a blind-spot detection system that can actively intervene by applying the car’s brakes on either side to try to avoid a side-swipe accident.
 The Santa Fe Ultimate spec is also equipped with Highway Driving Assist, featuring lane-keeping assistance, smart cruise control, map data and vehicle sensors which can instigate corrective measures when required.

-It's too soon to tell how reliable the latest Santa Fe will be, but given its excellent build quality and Hyundai’s good reputation for reliability, we have few worries in this department.
-Hyundai’s Ioniq with similar hybrid tech finished 9th out of 75 cars in our Driver Power 2020 survey, ahead of Citroen, Mercedes and BMW, to name a few.
+It's too soon to tell how reliable the latest Santa Fe will be, but given its excellent build quality and the Korean manufacturer's sound reputation for reliability, we have few worries in this department.
+Hyundai's Kona topped our 2021 Driver Power customer satisfaction survey, with the Ioniq and Tucson SUV also finishing in the 75-strong list.

 All Hyundai models come with an unlimited mileage, five-year warranty that’s amongst the very best in class – especially if you plan to keep your Santa Fe for more than the average two or three years or so.
 Neither the Skoda Kodiaq nor the Peugeot 5008 can match this, with the former supplied with a standard three-year/60,000-mile policy and the latter a two-year, unlimited mileage warranty.